How to Restore a Single File from a VMware Backup of a Virtual Machine

 When it comes to restoring files from a virtual machine, 80% of the typical recovery cases that we see only require a single file to be restored from a backup.
 Given that reality, why waste your time and effort restoring an entire virtual machine, when you can do a file-level restore and just recover the individual files that you need.
 When time is money and resources are short, it only makes sense to save time when and where you can.

-Create Your VMware VM Backup
+Create Your VMware Backup

-Before we get started, you will need to create a backup job for your VMware VM from within NovaBACKUP’s Virtual Dashboard (available within NovaBACKUP Business Essentials) so that you have something to restore from.
+Before we get started, you will need to create a backup job for your VMware virtual machine from within NovaBACKUP’s Virtual Dashboard (available within NovaBACKUP Business Essentials) so that you have something to restore from.
 For instructions on how to create a VMware VM backup job, view this step-by-step guide in our Knowledge Base.

-Restore a Single File from VMware VM Backup
+Restore a Single File from VMware Backup

 STEP 1 - Launch the Virtual Dashboard